TaiyouFTW/AngularMinimalTemplate/README.md

 npm install
 ```

-Search for `superTemplate` and `super-template` to replace the project name
+Search for `mytemplate` and `my-template` to replace the project name

 Run
 ```